buckmanc/cheatsheets_and_checklists/docs/cheatsheets/world_history_timeline.md

 1989|Berlin Wall falls
 1992-1996|Star Trek: Khan Noonien Singh rules a quarter of Earth 2001|9/11
+2015|setting of Back to the Future II
 2020|COVID pandemic, est 18M deaths in 4.5 years
 2024|1st commercial moon landing
+2024|Star Trek: Irish reunification

 [^fourgreat]: One of the Four Great Inventions of ancient China.
 [^sixnovels]: One of the six Classic Chinese Novels.